-Expand Parks Canada’s reach, increase its visibility during specific periods (i.e. Canada 150)
+Expand Parks Canada’s reach, increase its visibility during specific periods

 More specifically, we support campus clubs through formal volunteer recognition; national outreach and marketing; facilitating transportation and equipment rental; connecting clubs with regional management units, parks and sites; managing a virtual network through social media and analysis of Campus Clubs' Annual Reports to propose new ways of moving forward.

-We collect and track comments and feedback from campus club leaders through an individual online questionnaire.
+We collect and track comments and feedback from campus club volunteer leaders through an individual online questionnaire.
 The data generated from this process feeds into the Parks Canada Campus Club Annual Report.
-Here are a few highlights from the 2016-2017 Report:
+Here are a few highlights from the previous years:

-Here are a few secrets that have been critical to the success of the Parks Canada Campus Club Network:
+Here are a few secrets that have been critical to the success of the Parks Canada Campus Club Volunteer Leaders Network: